 UN Sustainable Development Goals (SDGs)

-We have made Corporate Responsibility one of the foundations of our strategic planning.
-To this end, we link and align all our business decisions with the UN Sustainable Development Goals (SDGs).
+We have made sustainable development one of the foundations of our strategic planning.
+To this end, we link and align our business decisions with the UN Sustainable Development Goals (SDGs).

 The SDGs, also known as the Global Goals, were adopted by all UN Member States in 2015 as a universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity by 2030.